 Today's chocolates around the world have up to 660 mg of phenyl ethylamine.
 It's related to dopamine and adrenalin – body chemicals that heighten our body's physical sensations.

 The new chocolates will have far higher levels of p.e., which triggers an orgasm-like high without the need for sex.
 Or so says the good Dr Trudy.
 I'll take making love with the one I love, over chocolate any day.

-Now if in 2010 we combine chocolate sauce with making love... whoops...
+Now if we combine chocolate sauce with making love... whoops...

-Cacao also releases the happy chemical serotonin in our brain.
+Cacao also releases the happy chemical serotonin in your brain.